pra-dyumna/pra-dyumna/README.md

 # 💫 About Me:
-am an AI & Machine Learning Developer with over two years of hands-on experience in building intelligent systems.
+I am an AI & Machine Learning Developer with over two years of hands-on experience in building intelligent systems.
 I actively explore new AI tools, frameworks, and platforms, and I enjoy developing real-world projects, proof-of-concepts (POCs), and minimum viable products (MVPs).
 My focus is on continuous learning, experimentation, and creating scalable AI-driven solutions

 # 💻 Tech Stack: